Join our newsletter

 Idex needed to connect the hot water tank, the technician pulled a cable and attached it to the Box, and set the communication speed.

 After the Wattsense team obtained the necessary technical information from some manufacturers, the Idex technician returned to the site, and the rest of the installation could be done remotely by simple phone conversations: connections and settings by Idex, configuration, and tests by Wattsense.
 The technician took the opportunity to install a new temperature probe in one of the boilers and Wattsense immediately changed the setting of the Box on the programming interface to integrate this new equipment.

 At the end of these stages, which took just six hours!
 The site was fully connected.

 Wattsense has archived in its cloud library all the configuration information of the Cité des Bains materials so that they can be reused remotely for any future connection of the same type of equipment in another site.

 Among all the properties provided by the equipment, Idex selected the 72 that it wanted to follow every five minutes.
 Wattsense has configured the properties recuperation in the Box using its programming interface.
 From then on Idex only needs to connect to its private user area in our cloud service to access data in real time, and to export it in CSV format.

-Second, the delay.
 While it was its first on-site experience dealing with equipment of several brands and a solution in its beta version, Wattsense managed to make the boiler room communicate in less than a day.

-Third and final, the use of internal technical teams.
 Wiring and settings can be done by Idex technicians, passing through in an on-site visit.
 No need to wait for subcontractors to make themselves available.
 Not to mention the savings thus generated!